 Cause 1: The “Confidently Wrong” Problem

-Many current AI systems cannot properly convey uncertainty.
+Many current AI systems cannot properly communicate uncertainty.
 Since users cannot judge whether AI-generated answers are correct or wrong, humans need to verify all outputs.
 This verification work takes enormous time, making it impossible to achieve the original goal of efficiency improvement through AI.

 Cause 2: Learning Gap

 Even if users correct AI output, that correction is not utilized for future improvements, so the same mistakes are repeated.
-This causes users to lose motivation to invest in improving AI systems, and as a result, the entire AI implementation project stagnates.
+This causes users to lose motivation to invest in improving AI systems, and as a result, the entire AI adoption project stagnates.

-Cause 3: Workflow Integration Failure
+Cause 3: Failure in Workflow Integration

 Hitachi: Improving Software Development Productivity